 Other Uses for Apple Pie Filling

 Besides baking into pies or turnovers, I love keeping apple pie filling handy to use on all kinds of delicious foods and desserts.
+You could also modify this a bit and make Tarte Tatin using this recipe.

 First of all, it’s absolutely amazing mixed into some plain oatmeal for a morning treat.
 You can also turn the tradition of eating apple pie with ice cream on its head and use this recipe as an ice cream topper.
 Another favourite idea of mine is using apple pie filling as a topping for pancakes or waffles for a weekend brunch.